jeremyf/hydramata-works/README.md

 - [X] Add PresentationStructure builder by WorkType; This is done by interrogating the data storage.
 - [ ] Add support for multi rails
+- [ ] When persisting Validations make sure to validate that the serialized document is valid
 - [X] Conversion for Entity to EntityPresenter; Or Presenter() conversion
 - [X] Create a NullWorkType concept.
       It would be helpful to create a Null Work Type, so our application doesn't choke.